Angels & Ghosts

 Angels & Ghosts is the fifth studio album by English electronica production duo Soulsavers, released on 23 October 2015 by Columbia Records.
 It is their second collaboration with Dave Gahan, the frontman of Depeche Mode, as guest vocalist and songwriter, this time released under the moniker Dave Gahan & Soulsavers.

 Artwork

-The cover photo was shot by Dave's daughter Stella Rose.
+The cover photo was shot by Gahan's daughter Stella Rose.

 Release and promotion

 The album was released as digital download, as well as CD and vinyl through Columbia on 23 October 2015.
 In support of the album, a tour with a 10-piece band followed with six shows in the US and Europe in late October and early November.

 Pre-orders for the album started 11 September 2015.

 The lead single from the album titled "All of This and Nothing" was released digitally 11 September 2015.
 A lyric video for the song was released on VEVO 10 September 2015.

 The video for the second single "Shine" was premiered on 10 December 2015.